FOOD&SPICES

 Allspice

-The British made every effort in the 17th century to control trade by hindering the spread of the plant.
-They should have known that birds would throw a spanner in the works.
-These spread the seed as far as Hawaii.
-By the way, allspice grew not only in Jamaica, but in numerous places in the Greater Antilles.
-Pimenta diocia still only grows in the Western Hemisphere.
+In the 17th century, the British did everything they could to control trade by hindering the plant's spread.
+They knew birds would spoil their plans, and these birds spread the seeds as far as Hawaii.
+Incidentally, allspice grew not only in Jamaica but in numerous locations in the Greater Antilles.
+Pimenta diocia still grows only in the Western Hemisphere.

-Jamaica is the main producer, with 70% of world trade, and the berry also comes from the tropical regions of America and - ours - from Guatemala, Honduras and Mexico.
-After picking, the berries are left alone for a short time to allow the flavor to develop.
-Only then are the berries dried.
+Jamaica is the main producer, accounting for 70% of the global trade.
+The berry also comes from the tropical regions of the Americas and—our own—from Guatemala, Honduras, and Mexico.
+After picking, the berries are left to rest for a short time to allow their flavor to develop.
+Only then are they dried.

-Allspice is obviously a must in Caribbean cuisine, but also in the kitchens of the Middle East, such as Palestinian cuisine.
-Britain has such a special bond with allspice that it is even used in cakes.
-In France, allspice is also called 'quatre épices', after the four main aromas: cloves, cinnamon, nutmeg and ginger.
+Allspice is, of course, a must in Caribbean cuisine, but also in Middle Eastern cuisines, such as Palestinian cuisine.
+Great Britain has such a special bond with allspice that it's even used in cakes.
+In France, allspice is also called "quatre épices," after its four main flavors: cloves, cinnamon, nutmeg, and ginger.

-The fresh allspice berries are not used, only the dried ones.
-This is used as a substitute for bay leaf in broths, in meats and sausages, with game, fish (the Spanish escabeche) and in ragouts and marinades.
-In addition, allspice is very tasty with pears or apples, and in rice porridge!
-In English cuisine you will find numerous baking dishes and desserts with allspice.
+Fresh allspice berries are not used, only the dried ones.
+These are used as a bay leaf substitute in broths, meats and sausages, with game, and fish (Spanish: escabeche). and in ragouts and marinades.
+In addition, allspice is very tasty with pear or apple, and in rice pudding!
+In English cuisine you will find numerous baked goods and desserts with allspice.

 Smell and taste

-- eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil and laurel
+- eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil, and bay leaf

 - β-phellandrene, a pleasant mint and citrus flavor